 What is a Herniated Disc?

-A herniated disc occurs when the center of the disc pushes through tears in the annulus fibrosus.
-It is NOT a slipped disc.
+A herniated disc occurs when the center of the disc, called the nucleus pulposus, pushes through tears in the exterior of the disc, called the annulus fibrosus.

 The Discseel® Procedure

-The Discseel® Procedure is the only procedure in the world that uses an FDA-approved Fibrin Biologic to repair the annulus tear in the herniated disc, preventing the continued seeping of the torn disc’s inner gel.
-The biologic may also restore some of the lost height of the leaking spinal disc, helping to return mobility and eliminate back pain.
-Stem cells alone cannot possibly do this.
+The Discseel® Procedure is the only procedure in the world that uses an FDA-approved Fibrin Biologic to repair annulus tears in the herniated disc, preventing the continued seeping of the torn disc’s inner gel.
+The biologic may restore the tears by instigating regrowth of torn tissue, stopping the process of the leaking spinal disc, thus eliminating back pain and/or sciatic pain.
+Stem cells alone have not been proven to regrow disc tissue.

 Find a physician near you